dart-archive/www.dartlang.org/src/site/docs/tutorials/fetchdata/index.markdown

 An example later on this page shows how to dynamically fetch JSON data from a file that is co-located with the code for the app.

-The parse() function reads the string and builds Dart objects from it.
+The JSON.decode() function reads the string and builds Dart objects from it.
 In this example,
-the parse() function creates a Map object based on the information in the JSON string.
+the JSON.decode() function creates a Map object based on the information in the JSON string.
 The Map contains objects of various types including an integer, a double, a boolean value, a regular string,